Luos-io/Pyluos/README.md

 #### Linking sensor and effector in a loop

-You can also transparently link sensors and effectors (even from different robots) together.
+You can also transparently link sensors and effectors (even from different devices) together.

 For instance, the following code will change the color of the led to red when there is something near the distance sensor and change it to blue otherwise: